Sarah Ryburn Mealer

 Get to know Sarah

-Sarah Ryburn relocated to Texas from Mississippi in the summer of 2019.
-She lives in San Marcos, just south of Austin, with her husband Rick and their German Shepherd Dog, Serena, where they enjoy hiking the local trail systems, floating the beautiful San Marcos River, listening to live music, exploring local craft breweries and distilleries, and worship and fellowship with their local, Austin church, where Sarah Ryburn is a member of the adult choir.
+She relocated to Texas from Mississippi in the summer of 2019.
+She lives with her husband in San Marcos, where they enjoy hiking the local trail systems, floating the beautiful San Marcos River, listening to live music, exploring local craft breweries and distilleries, and worship and fellowship in their local Austin church where Sarah Ryburn is a member of the adult choir.